herrera-ignacio/javascript-course/vanilla/objects.md

 ## JavaScript Object

 In classic OOP, objects are _collections of data and methods_.
-JS is a prototype-based that uses __functions as classes__.
+JS is a prototype-based language that uses __functions as classes__.

 In JS, objects can be seen as a __collection of properties__, which can be added and removed after initialization.